-- 6.12 The Trustee has the following investment objectives related to the DC Section: - To offer suitable default investment strategies that are appropriate for the profile of defaulting members based on their expected risk tolerances and retirement objectives. - To offer a range of self-select investment options which are appropriate for the profile of most members.
+- 6.13 The Trustee has the following investment objectives related to the DC Section: - To offer suitable default investment strategies that are appropriate for the profile of defaulting members based on their expected risk tolerances and retirement objectives, and embed climate change risks and opportunities considerations in their design. - To offer a range of self-select investment options which are appropriate for the profile of most members and offer options for sustainable investment. - 6.14 The Trustee has agreed a target, as set out in their Climate Change-related Disclosures Report, with the aim of reducing the level of carbon intensity within the Plan's investment portfolio by 20% over the 3 years from 31 December 2021, where carbon emissions data is available and can be reported.

-- 6.13 The Trustee recognises that the default investment strategy will not meet the needs of all members (who will have different personal preferences and retirement objectives) and as such, alternative investment options are available for members to choose from.
+- 6.15 The Trustee recognises that the default investment strategy will not meet the needs of all members (who will have different personal preferences and retirement objectives) and as such, alternative investment options are available for members to choose from.
 This includes the Freestyle fund range.
-The Trustee's policy on investment return is to provide members with the ability to obtain a level of investment return commensurate with that achieved by the investment funds they select from the range of available offerings. - The fund range and default investment strategy are reviewed on at least a triennial basis, the last review having taken place in 2019. - 6.15 Members are currently offered a range of four Lifecycle investment strategies and 22 Freestyle funds (of which four funds are closed to new member selections).
+The Trustee's policy on investment return is to provide members with the ability to obtain a level of investment return commensurate with that achieved by the investment funds they select from the range of available offerings. - 6.16 The fund range and default investment strategy are reviewed on at least a triennial basis, the last review having taken place in 2022. - 6.17 Members are currently offered a range of four Lifecycle investment strategies and 28 Freestyle funds (of which four funds are closed to new member selections).
 The fund range is comprehensive and offers exposure to a wide range of asset classes which offer different levels of risk and return, the balance between which can be selected by the member.
-These include but are not limited to: developed market equities, emerging market equities, real estate, listed infrastructure, pre-retirement funds, money market investments, gilts and index-linked gilts.
+These include but are not limited to: developed market equities, emerging market equities, real estate, listed infrastructure, annuity target funds, money market investments, gilts and index-linked gilts.
 Within the fund range, two multi-asset Funds, the Growth and Growth Plus Funds, are available to members and provide exposure to a diversified range of asset classes (including commodities).
-The Trustee also makes available two ethical equity funds and a sustainable equity fund for members who wish to express an ethical preference in their investments, as well as focusing on companies that are demonstrating good sustainability practices. - 6.16 The Trustee notes that members' investment needs change as they progress towards retirement age; hence offering Lifecycle investment strategies which switch a member's pension savings into Funds with a lower risk profile, as the member approaches their target retirement age.
+The Trustee also makes available two ethical equity funds, a Shariah equity fund and a range of sustainable funds as detailed in the IPID. - 6.18 The Trustee notes that members' investment needs change as they progress towards retirement age; hence offering Lifecycle investment strategies which switch a member's pension savings into Funds with a lower risk profile, as the member approaches their target retirement age.
 These Lifecycle strategies are consistent with how members can access their pension savings at retirement.
 The four current Lifecycle strategies are: - 'Lifecycle Balanced 2020' strategy is the default investment strategy for those DC members who do not make their own investment selection.
-The strategy aims to give members a 'balanced' investment strategy that incorporates a mixed annuity and drawdown target (in addition to the 25% cash target). - 'Lifecycle to Annuity 2020' strategy.
+The strategy aims to give members a 'balanced' investment strategy that incorporates a mixed annuity and drawdown target (in addition to the 25% cash target).

+- 'Lifecycle to Annuity 2020' strategy.
 This strategy is aimed at members planning to take 25% of their defined contribution savings as tax-free cash on retirement, using the remainder to buy an annuity. - 'Lifecycle to Lump Sum 2020' strategy.
-This strategy is aimed at members targeting a lump sum cash withdrawal at retirement.

-• 'Lifecycle to Drawdown 2020' strategy.
+This strategy is aimed at members targeting a lump sum cash withdrawal at retirement. - 'Lifecycle to Drawdown 2020' strategy.
 This strategy is aimed at members who intend to take 25% of their defined contribution savings as tax-free cash on retirement, leaving the remainder invested for growth while they draw an income during retirement.